grafana/opcua-datasource/README.md

 - Smart (ie: Able to use metadata from the browsing of tags to ease configuration in whatever panel the datasource is interacting with)
 - Robust and Reliable (of course!)

-Right now I've forked a cgooopc wrapper that for me has been by far the most mature and reliable way to interact with OPC UA servers.